Nazareth offers multiple ways to gain the global dexterity that's essential in many careers and in understanding our world today.

 Learn and grow by connecting with students and scholars from around the globe who come to Nazareth.
 In one year's time, more than 270 students, faculty, and staff from 35 countries study, conduct research, and teach at Nazareth.
 You can even choose to live in our Global Commons in Medaille Hall, an intentional community of American and international students.
 Programs organized by resident assistants, faculty, staff, and the Center for International Education promote intercultural understanding.

-Annemarie Tiburzi, an international business major, studied in Valencia in spring 2014 and interned at the Read about her experience..
+Annemarie Tiburzi, an international business major, studied for a semester in Valencia and interned in marketing at the Read about her experience..

 "One of the things about Naz that I think sets our campus apart from other schools is our three language houses!
 They are the center of our three largest language clubs (French Club, Spanish Club, and Italian Club), and they each sponsor lots of weekly events and opportunities for Naz students to immerse themselves in foreign cultures."